-Sinfully delicious and only 10 minutes of hands-on time (with a shortcut), these easy cinnamon buns are a huge treat for any occasion.
+Sinfully delicious and only 10 minutes of hands-on time (with a shortcut), this super easy cinnamon buns recipe is a huge treat for any occasion.
 Make them the night before and pop them in the oven for a decadent breakfast the next day.(add 90 minutes or overnight rise time for dough)

 Servings (change as needed): 12